 A number of Indian curries start out with a base of tomatoes, onions, ginger and garlic cooked with a few spices.
 While this is easy enough to make, as a working mom I understand that it is not always easy to find those extra 15-20 minutes to chop and saute the ingredients.

-This tomato onion sauce takes away all of that time, and you can actually get a very delicious curry like a Methi Malai Paneer Tofu Curry (Fenugreek Cream Curry with Tofu “Paneer”) or a Palak Aloo (Spinach with Potatoes) or a Chana Masala and any number of dishes ready to go within 10-15 minutes tops.
-I’ll be sharing those recipes with you next, but first I wanted to get you the recipe for the sauce so you can get cooking.
+This tomato onion sauce takes away all of that time, and you can actually get a very delicious curry like a Methi Malai Paneer Tofu Curry (Fenugreek Cream Curry with Tofu "Paneer") or a Palak Aloo (Spinach with Potatoes) or a Chana Masala and any number of dishes ready to go within 10-15 minutes tops.
+I've shared those recipes with you too, but first here's the recipe for the sauce so you can get cooking.